|NIMH: Autism Spectrum Disorders|

 This video clip points out:

-People with autism spectrum disorders can be engaging in their conversations.
+People with autism spectrum disorders can appear engaging in their conversations.

 In this patient case note: